Understanding and Improving Communication Performance in Multi-node LLM Inference

-The main contributions of this work are as follows: \begin{itemize} \item We systematically study the performance of model-parallel inference schemes for specific inference workloads in multi-node settings, producing detailed performance breakdowns.
-To facilitate this study, we develop YALIS, an inference engine designed for easier experimentation in multi-node HPC environments. \item Based on our performance analysis, we characterize how tensor parallelism compares to pipeline parallelism for different multi-node workloads and across inference phases.
-We identify bottlenecks in both parallelism schemes. \item To address a communication bottleneck in multi-node TP inference, we develop NVRAR, a custom all-reduce implementation optimized for the small-message regime characteristic of decode-heavy workloads.
-NVRAR delivers up to 1.92x faster multi-node TP inference for the Llama 3.1 405B model. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We systematically study the performance of model-parallel inference schemes in multi-node settings, producing detailed performance breakdowns.
+To facilitate this study, we develop YALIS\footnote{\url{https://github.com/axonn-ai/yalis}}, an inference engine designed for easier experimentation in multi-node HPC environments. \item Based on our performance analysis, we characterize how tensor parallelism compares to pipeline parallelism for different multi-node workloads and across inference phases.
+We identify bottlenecks in both parallelism schemes. \item To address the communication bottleneck in multi-node TP inference, we develop NVRAR\footnote{\url{https://github.com/hpcgroup/nvrar}}, a custom all-reduce implementation optimized for the small-message regime characteristic of decode-heavy workloads.
+NVRAR delivers up to 1.72$\times$ faster multi-node TP inference for Llama 3.1 405B. \end{itemize}